HxS Objects

 Reset

-The reset object is used to describe a reset that is used by either an enum, data or reserved object.
+The reset object describes a reset that can be applied to an enum, data, or reserved object.

 namespace Eccelerators.HxS.Docs